-\end{example} Note that we can choose $\Gamma=\{\mathrm{id}, \psi_1,\psi_1^2\}$, which corresponds to the subgroup of rotational automorphisms of $C_3$.
+\end{example} Note that the choice $\Gamma=\{\mathrm{id}, \psi_1,\psi_1^2\}$ corresponds to the subgroup of rotational automorphisms of $C_3$.
 In this case, $C_3$ can be considered as a $\Gamma$-symmetric graph, where any vertex can be mapped to any other under the rotation actions of $\Gamma$.